openharmony/arkcompiler_runtime_core/.gitee/PULL_REQUEST_TEMPLATE.en.md

 ```
 ninja all tests
 ```
-**All required pre-merge tests pased.
-Result are avaliable in the internal CI.**
+**All required pre-merge tests passed.
+Results are available in the internal CI.**